NFL coaching candidates we'd hire: ESPN experts rank their choices

 NFL experience: 18 years of experience as an NFL coordinator

 Under Toub, the Chiefs (and previously the Bears) have held a distinct advantage on special teams.
-Is he the next coordinator from "the third side of the ball" to get a shot at a head-coaching gig?
+Is he the next coordinator from the "third side of the ball" to get a shot at a head-coaching gig?

 T-7.
 Matt Eberflus: 9 points